 |Critical Date||CB Required Action||Consequences of Failure|

 |9 months after publication||Achieve transition||Recommend withdrawal|

-CBs are permitted to use the standard’s FDIS ISO 9001:2015 version to start transitioning.
+CBs are permitted to use the standard FDIS ISO 9001:2015 version to start transitioning.

-No CB can authorise or date an accredited certification to the new standard prior the date on which the CB transitions its accreditation.
+No CB can authorize or date an accredited certification to the new standard before the date on which the CB transitions its accreditation.

 Are Organizations Allowed to Disregard Some ISO 9001 Requirements?

-ISO 9001:2015 no longer has an exact mention to ‘exclusions’ in relation to the suitability of its requirements to the QMS of your organisation.
+ISO 9001:2015 no longer has an exact mention of ‘exclusions’ concerning the suitability of its requirements to the QMS of your organization.

-Yet, your organisation is permitted to define the applicability of requirements.
+Yet, your organization is permitted to define the applicability of requirements.

-To determine conformity to this standard, the requirement identified by the organisation, as not being applicable, should not impact the ability nor responsibility of an organisation to guarantee the conformity of products and services.
+To determine conformity to this standard, the requirement identified by the organization, as not being applicable, should not impact the ability nor responsibility of an organization to guarantee the conformity of products and services.
 It should also not affect the improvement of customer satisfaction.

-Now that your organisation is updated with all the revisions found in ISO 9001:2015 requirements, it will be more systematised for you to implement a QMS, apply the changes, and get certified.
+Now that your organization is updated with all the revisions found in ISO 9001:2015 requirements, it will be more systematized for you to implement a QMS, apply the changes, and get certified.